 - Very limited

-With these you’ll can expand your capacity for a more heartfelt and impactful performance.
+With these, you’ll expand your capacity for a more heartfelt and impactful performance.

 It’s bundled with the Ignite software from AIR Music Technology and the Ableton Live Lite.